fastice/GrIMPNotebooks/README.md

 There are some limitations to *binder*:
 - The *binder* instances are often limited to 2GB of memory, which can easily be exceeded if too large a region is or too many products are selected.
 - The *binder* instance will time out after an ten minutes of inactivity, and all work will be lost.
 Keeping the notebook in the foreground while it runs should avoid a timeout.

 To run the notebooks, click on the launchbinder button at the top of this file.

 ## Installation on Local Machine

-If not running in binder, the easiest and surest way to run these notebooks is use create a [conda](https://docs.conda.io/en/latest/) environment using the [environment.yml](https://github.com/fastice/GrIMPNotebooks/blob/master/binder/environment.yml) file in the binder folder for this repository.
+If not running in binder, the easiest and surest way to run these notebooks is use [pixi](https://pixi.sh/latest/installation/)

-    conda env create -f environment.yml
-    python -m ipykernel install --user --name=greenlandMapping

-Once installation is complete:

-    conda activate greenlandMapping
-    jupyter lab
+    gh repo clone fastice/GrIMPNotebooks
+    pixi run quickstart

 The code in these notebooks requires two code from three repositories: [GrIMPfunc](https://github.com/fastice/GrIMPfunc), [nisardev](https://github.com/fastice/nisardev), and [gimpqgis](https://github.com/fastice/gimpqgis).
 The latter is needed only for the [qgisRremoteNotebook.ipynb](https://github.com/fastice/GrIMPNotebooks/blob/master/qgisRemoteNotebook.ipynb) notebook.

-These packages are install automatically with conda install described above.
+You can also create a conda-

 ## [NSIDCLoginNotebook.ipynb](https://github.com/fastice/GrIMPNotebooks/blob/master/NSIDCLoginNotebook.ipynb) - Start Here!